xorddotcom/spock-sdk/README.md

 - Portis
 - Fortmatic

-To track wallet not includling in the list you can use [trackWalletConnection](#web3analyticstrackwalletconnectionwallettypeaccountchainid) method.
+To track wallet not including in the list you can use [trackWalletConnection](#web3analyticstrackwalletconnectionwallettypeaccountchainid) method.

 ## License